Freely falling bodies in a standing-wave spacetime: Geodesic deviation equation

 The behavior of freely falling bodies in the longitudinal direction changes if the collapsing model is examined.
-The typical trajectory of the initially stationary particle (at $t=t_0$) is presented in Figure \ref{dirZ2A}.
+The typical trajectory of the initially stationary particle (at $t=t_0$) is presented in Fig.\ \ref{dirZ2A}.
 The choice of $t_0$ does not matter much this time.
-The particle is slowly attracted towards the antinode, but near the final crunch it starts to move more rapidly.
+The particle is slowly attracted toward the antinode, but near the final crunch it starts to move more rapidly.